What Is the Center for Hebraic Thought?

 - To increase Bible literacy, so that people can accurately trace meaning across the biblical texts

-- To foster the ability to principally apply biblical guidance in our lives, our families, our churches, and our scholarship
+- To foster the ability to apply biblical principles in our lives, our families, our churches, and our scholarship

 - To reshape the perception of the Bible such that it’s studied seriously as an intellectual tradition

-- To see Hebraic Thought become standard curriculum in the West canon of intellectualism
+- To see Hebraic Thought become standard curriculum in the Western canon of intellectualism

 The CHT, an academic center at The King’s College in New York City in partnership with the Philos Project, is a hub and community for research, resources, and conversations about biblical literacy and the intellectual world of the Bible.
 It provides a dynamic platform where scholars, pastors, and normal folks can interact with one of the oldest, richest, and yet most neglected traditions; discuss how it has shaped our culture; and explore how its concepts can be applied to the big questions of today.